 Good dog guide

-By following a few simple guidelines, you can enjoy your visit, look after wildlife and help secure the future of your local heathland.
-Rare heathland birds nest on the ground, sometimes very close to paths.
+By following a few simple guidelines, you can enjoy your visit and help secure the future of your local heathland.
+Rare heathland birds nest on the ground or in vegetation, sometimes very close to paths.
 Dogs can disturb birds, flushing them from the nest, leaving eggs or chicks exposed and vulnerable to chilling or attack by predators.
 Disturbance may also stop birds feeding or taking food to the chicks.
 It may also cause them to abandon the nest.

 Good dog owners…keep to main paths

-Help avoid disturbance by simply keeping to the main paths and keeping your dog out of the vegetation during the breeding season, March to mid-September.
+Help avoid disturbance by simply keeping to the main paths and keeping your dog out of the vegetation during the breeding season, March to September.

 …keep their dogs in sight